dehowell/dehowell.github.io/books-read.md

 - Bertrand Russell. _The Conquest of Happiness_.
 - Brandon Sanderson. _The Hero of Ages_.
 - Ethan Nichtern. _The Road Home_.
+- Allen Downey. _Think Bayes_.
 - Dexter Palmer. _Version Control_.
 - Gary Gutting. _Foucault: A Very Short Introduction_.
+- Martha Nussbaum. _Anger and Forgiveness_.
+- Cam Davidson-Pilon. _Bayesian Methods for Hackers_.
+- Dave Thomas. _Programming Elixir 1.2_.
+- Brad Warner. _Don't Be a Jerk_.
+- Ada Palmer. _Too Like the Lightning_.
+- Hope Jahren. _Lab Girl_.
+- Robert Kegan. _In Over Our Heads_.
+- Peter Watts. _Blindsight_.
+- Patrick Rothfuss. _The Name of the Wind_.
+- bell hooks. _Feminism is for Everybody_.
+- Robert Kegan and Lisa Lahey. _An Everyone Culture_.
+- Ryan Holiday. _Ego is the Enemy_.
+- Patrick Rothfuss. _The Wise Man's Fear_.
+- Harry Frankfurt. _On Bullshit_.
+- Pierre Bayard. _How to Talk About Books You Haven't Read_.
+- J.L.
+Collins. _The Simple Path to Wealth_.
+- Steven Strogatz. _The Joy of X_.
+- Charles Duhigg. _Smarter Faster Better_.
+- Jo Walton. _Necessity_.
+- David R. Loy. _The World is Made of Stories_.
+- J.D.
+Vance. _Hillbilly Elegy_.
+- Jonathan Haidt. _The Righteous Mind_.